openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 Users are not immune from having to reason about the gap between primitives and objects either.
-Nearly every Java developer has written an ad-hoc, hand-rolled equivalent of `ArrayList<int>`, because `ArrayList<Integer>` is not (or is perceived to be not) good enough for the situation.
-And this hand-rolled version rarely has any connection to `List`, which often distorts any APIs that want to use it.
+Nearly every Java developer has written an ad-hoc, hand-rolled equivalent of `ArrayList<int>`, because `ArrayList<Integer>` was not (or was perceived to be not) good enough for the situation.
+And this hand-rolled version rarely has any connection to `List`, which inhibits interoperability and further distorts any APIs that want to use it.
 The tradeoff between good memory behavior and good abstraction hits users as hard as it does library designers.

 > The gap between primitives and objects is the original sin of Java; it's time to address this.